5 min read

 Because sex isn’t a magical potion that ties us together – good sex – is.

-Having sex to please your partner or faking pleasure is a perfectly normal response to the pressures of having an active sex life.
+Having sex to please your partner or faking orgasm or pleasure is a perfectly normal response to the pressures of having an active sex life.

 We’re afraid of what no or less sex means.
 So we have it – though we don’t want it.